BjoernRave/i18n-magic/README.md

 - Automated deployment workflows

 **Note**: This command works best when used with `disableTranslation: true` in your config to separate the scanning and translation phases.

-### `prune`

-Create a pruned namespace from an existing namespace, containing only the translation keys that are actually used in specific files.
-This is useful for creating optimized translation bundles for different parts of your application (e.g., dashboard, mobile app, etc.).

-The command will:

-1. Prompt you to select a source namespace to prune from
-2. Ask for a name for the new namespace
-3. Ask for glob patterns to scan for translation usage
-4. Extract all translation keys used in the matched files
-5. Create new translation files for all locales containing only the used keys

-This is particularly useful for:

-- Creating namespace-specific translation bundles
-- Reducing bundle size by including only necessary translations
-- Optimizing performance in micro-frontends or modular applications

-You can also automate this process using the `pruneNamespaces` configuration in your `i18n-magic.js` file (see configuration example above).

 ### `clean`